bruab/bruab.github.io/quotes.md

 Here are some quotes I like.
 (If you like one too, feel free to [tell me about it](/contact).)

+> The torch of doubt and chaos, this is what the sage steers by.

+_Zhuangzi_

+---

 > The measure of a society is how it treats its weakest members.

 _Unknown_